-Since 1993, the Center for Educational Opportunity (CeO) has endeavored to ensure equal access/opportunity, support social-economic mobility, improve financial literacy, and foster a supportive institutional climate.
+Since 1993, the Center for Educational Opportunity (CeO) has endeavored to ensure equal access/opportunity, support social-economic mobility, improve financial literacy, and foster a supportive institutional climate for eligible students.
+Explore CeO eligibility requirements.
 The CeO staff creates a high-impact learning community that both nurtures and challenges, while helping students acclimate and connect to resources and campus life.

 The Center for Educational Opportunity (CeO) fosters the success of undergraduate first-generation, income-eligible, and/or students with disabilities.
 CeO’s goal is to support students’ engagement, achievement, and graduation.
 Our holistic approach to empowering this diverse community of learners is grounded in the believe that all students should have the opportunity to reach their full academic, career, and personal potential.